Niyati-Dinesh/Niyati-Dinesh/README.md

 ### 🚀 About Me

 Hey there!
-I'm **Niyati Dinesh Bhatt**, a developer who’s not just learning how to build—but learning how to *solve real problems with code.*
+I'm **Niyati**, a developer who’s not just learning how to build—but learning how to *solve real problems with code.*

 Currently pursuing an Integrated MCA at **Amrita Vishwa Vidyapeetham**, I specialize in full-stack development, with a growing interest in secure coding and clean UI architecture.
 I build with intention, ship with focus, and learn obsessively.